emnetdar/Song-Generator/proposal.md

 ## Features
   - Customizable background color
-    A guaranteed question for input is the user's favorite color, which will then be used to change the background color of the window.
+    - A guaranteed question for input is the user's favorite color, which will then be used to change the background color of the window.
 The program will then ask the user if they like the color, and if not, the color will be set back to black.
 Pygame will be utilized throughout the entirety of this program, but especially here for the screen color.
   - External link for song output
-    When a song is given to the user, a YouTube link for the song will be output as well for easy access.
-I assume that this can be done within PyGame, or with a separate output, that the user can copy
+    - When a song is given to the user, a YouTube link for the song will be output as well for easy access.
+I assume that this can be done within PyGame, or with a separate output that the user can copy
   - Album output for song
-    Along with the song and link, an image of the song's respective album cover will be given as well.
+    - Along with the song and link, an image of the song's respective album cover will be given as well.
 The image will be compressed and pixelated using Image/ImageFilter.
   - Randomized text blurbs
-    The program will have small, separate pieces of text from the input inquiries, and to avoid repetitive text, the program will pull from a list of text options.
+    - The program will have small, separate pieces of text from the input inquiries, and to avoid repetitive text, the program will pull from a list of text options.
 The randomizing will be done by the random module, specifically randrange.